Beauty SEO Tips

 Beauty SEO Keywords

-STEP 2: Have a Solid Keyword Driven Content Strategy
+STEP 2: Have a Solid Keyword-Driven Content Strategy

 Beauty SEO Content Strategy Tips

 • Create content to answer user content by targeting your keywords in all your content pieces.
+For example: “How to apply foundation for oily skin.”
+Informational content builds trust and organic visibility.

 Let’s now look at the top-performing blog posts of popular online brands

-beautybay articleOne of beautybay.com’s top-performing articles targets the term “brow lamination” which gets around 40.5k searches per month for the exact match term and a total volume of 73.5k per month with all variations included.
+beautybay articleOne of Beautybay.com’s top-performing articles targets the term “brow lamination”, which gets around 40.5k searches per month for the exact match term and a total volume of 73.5k per month with all variations included.

-feel unique articleOne of feelunique.com’s top-performing articles targets the term “best foundation” which gets around 22.2k searches per month for the exact match term and a total volume of 556.9k per month with all variations included.
+feel unique articleOne of feelunique.com’s top-performing articles targets the term “best foundation”, which gets around 22.2k searches per month for the exact match term and a total volume of 556.9k per month with all variations included.

 superdrug articleOne of superdrugs.com’s top-performing articles targets the term “nail shapes” which gets around 22.2k searches per month for the exact match term and a total volume of 559.3k per month with all variations included.